syjul/ece1724-final-project/README.md

 Student Number: 1011819089

 ## Motivation
 As employee training evolves from purely online formats to formats utilizing technologies like AR/VR and other offline tools, the ability to judge the effectiveness of this training is hindered.
-Companies essentially have no option but to adopt a learning management system (LMS) in order to simply give quizzes or surveys to their employees.
-These typically offer much more functionality than a simple survey service and are therefore much more expensive.
+Companies will often adopt a learning management system (LMS) in order to simply give quizzes or surveys to their employees.
+However, these typically offer much more functionality than a simple survey service and are therefore much more expensive.
+In order to offer an alternative, this project was created.

 ## Objectives

 The goal of this project is to provide a solution in the form of a quiz/survey service that can be connected to outside learning solutions through industry standard XAPI statements.
 This would allow companies to be able to evaluate training effectiveness without having to subscribe to a large LMS service.

+Providing basic results viewing allows users to see a general view of how the survey/quiz was completed.
+This project does not intend to replace soltuions companies may have adopted for viewing training data, and instead aims to be able to easily integrate with these systems through generated XAPI files.

 ## Technical Stack

 The project utilizes a Next.js full-stack approach.
 The data is stored in a PostgreSQL database with prisma ORM integration.
 The result data is cached in the database for fast reads, but the XAPI statements corresponding to he results are stored on AWS S3.
-Shadcn, Rechart.js, and Tailwind CSS were utilized in order to simplify UI design.
+Additionally, Shadcn, Rechart.js, and Tailwind CSS were utilized in order to simplify UI design.

 ## Features